 Priscilla though must have received a proper education and was literate, signing documents throughout her life.
-She married in 1797 at the age of 15 to John Cheshire.
+She married John Cheshire on 1 May 1797 (St Mary’s Kingswinford) at the age of 15.
 John Cheshire became a wealthy farmer and maltster in Smethwick and they had eight surviving children.
 As a farmer’s wife she was probably strongly involved in the building of her husband’s business.

 Her father (or step father) John Onions died in 1814 and her mother Anna Maria Onions died in 1817.